 Jeremy expanded his innovative peer support model and created the Peer Support Foundation which trains first responders throughout the Midwest.
 He currently serves as the executive director and president of the foundation.

-Jeremy has presented to numerous organizations and conferences about peer support, employee wellness, PTSD, suicide awareness, and other topics.
-Some of these presentations include the International Brotherhood of Teamsters Law Enforcement League, Iowa Association of Chiefs of Police, Iowa Teamsters Law Enforcement, Iowa State Sheriffs and Deputies Association, Impact Iowa, Iowa Association of Women Police, Iowa Corrections Association, Iowa Law Enforcement Academy, Des Moines Area Community College, and numerous public safety agencies throughout the Midwest.
+Jeremy has presented nationaly to numourous organizations and conferences about peer support, employee wellness, PTSD, suicide awareness, and other topics.
+Some of these presentations include the at the National Fraternal Order of Police Wellness Summit, National COPS Conference, International Brotherhood of Teamsters Law Enforcement League, Iowa Association of Chiefs of Police, Iowa Teamsters Law Enforcement, Iowa State Sheriffs and Deputies Association, Impact Iowa, Iowa Association of Women Police, Iowa Corrections Association, Iowa Law Enforcement Academy, Des Moines Area Community College, and numerous public safety agencies throughout the midwest.